The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 Every time you set a major financial goal, like traveling or buying a new car, your credit score is likely part of that financing picture.
 Since credit scores are a basis of your borrowing activity, your credit score will help lenders determine whether you qualify for a loan or how good the loan terms will be.

 However, credit scores are not the only thing lenders look out whenever you’re applying for a loan or you want to extend your credit.
 Your credit report also contains details which could be taken into consideration, such as the total amount of debt you have, the types of credit you have in your report, and any derogatory marks you have.
 Lenders also look at your total expenses against your monthly income, (also known as your debt-to-debt ratio), depending on the type of loan you’re looking for.

 Understanding how your credit score affects you is important.
 This information can help you when you decide to apply for a credit or loan.
 While the factors that affect your credit score vary depending on the scoring model used, poor credit can definitely affect you, especially in the following aspects.

 Your monthly utility bills

-Interest rate that goes with your loan
+Interest rate on your loan

-people usually tend to get a credit card to establish a good credit score so they can get a loan.
+People tend to get a credit card to establish a good credit score so they can get a loan.
 If you have a bad credit score or profile, lenders may consider you as a high risk, shall you be qualified for a loan, don’t expect that you can get the lowest interest rate.